-Tackling themes of sexual obsession, betrayal and culture clash, “Ikebana” opens with a lofty, poetic tone that immediately announces, “This is a work of art!'
-But despite its aspirations and some intriguing early scenes, the play dwindles down to little more than an Asian soap opera about two nice girls trying to find themselves.
+Tackling themes of sexual obsession, betrayal and culture clash, “Ikebana” opens with a lofty, poetic tone that immediately announces, “This is a work of art!’
+(Andrei Both’s enchanting set and Mitch Greenhill’s hypnotically authentic Japanese music underline this intention.)
+But despite its aspirations and some intriguing early scenes, the play (in its world premiere at the Pasadena Playhouse) dwindles down to little more than an Asian soap opera about two nice girls trying to find themselves.

 Set in 1957 Tokyo, Velina Hasu Houston’s script begins with a cast of promising characters.
 Ayame (June Angela) is a dutiful daughter who submits to the wishes of her cold, domineering father Itamura (Dana Lee).
 Itamura is anxious to marry Ayame off, and with this in mind he invites two young doctors to dinner: the combative Kitayama (Francisco Viana) and the ambitious Nakamura (Gedde Watanabe), who desperately needs money and a job and is willing to marry Ayame to get them.

 Tension mounts with the presence of the charismatic Hanako (Lina Patel), whom Itamura has hired as a maid.
 At first it seems that the men — and even the repressed daughter — are going to be consumed, then destroyed by their passion for this sensuous, mysterious servant.

 Then, unaccountably, the focus shifts.
 The doctors move into the background, the daughter becomes a less vital presence, and the forbidding father seizes center stage.
 This is a major problem, as we care more about the quartet of young people.